TheDrawingCoder-Gamer/aoc-writeups/docs/2021/day07.md

 ```
 @:@

-Then let's calculate the distance, which is just a sum of all sumtorials (sumtorial is like factorial, but replaced `*` with `+`.
-This is also called
+Then let's calculate the distance, which is just a sum of all sumtorials (sumtorial is the sum of all natural numbers
-the nth triangle number.)
+preceding and including this number.
+This is also called the nth triangle number.)

 @:select(language)
 @:choice(scala)